ntban15/test-blog/content/blog/data-duplication/index.md

 ![K domain entity](./figure-3.png)

 I felt pretty confident about this approach.
-It stays true to the Single Source of Truth™️ principle.
+It stays true to the Single Source of Truth™ principle.
 It enables trivial modifications to the domain entity without worrying about keeping each view in sync.
 Ain't nobody got time for that.

 All is well, and suddenly a new requirement pops up.
 They plan to add extra labels (100% sale off or the like) which overlay the thumbnail image of K brand **on its detail view**.
 To keep it simple for the client, it is decided that the thumbnail will be modified before it is returned with K in the detail request.
 "Let the server guys take care of it." - reassuringly, the client devs talk to themselves.